snitchbcc/articles/2021/4/horse-hatred.md

 ---
 thumbnail: content://dolphin.jpeg
+title: >-
-title: "U.S. Military Develops New Animal With Intelligence Of Chimp, Body Of Dolphin, And Hate-Filled Heart Of Horse "
+  U.S. Military Develops New Animal With Intelligence Of Chimp, Body Of Dolphin, And Hate-Filled Heart Of Horse
+authors:
-authors: Eli Buehler
+  - Eli Buehler
 date: 9
 tags:
   - culture